-Common and Special Factors for the universality of literature Literary Genres in the light of Comparative Literature The meaning of Literary Genres and their types Literary Genres (The Play + The Saga) Literary Genres (The narrative on the tongue of animal + The story) Prosody and Rhyme - Artistic Picture (Poetry of Troubadour) Literary Stands and Human Models Literary and Critic Schools of Thought in the light of Comparative Literature - Meaning of Literary School of Thought and its types in the light of Comparative Literature - Classical School of Thought (A comparative study)

-T 1 • study) - Realistic and Symbolic School of Thought (A comparative - Romantic School of Thought (A comparative study) - Classical School of Thought (A comparative study)
+Common and Special Factors for the universality of literature

+Literary Genres in the light of Comparative Literature

+The meaning of Literary Genres and their types

+Literary Genres (The Play + The Saga)

+Literary Genres (The narrative on the tongue of animal + The story)

+Prosody and Rhyme - Artistic Picture (Poetry of Troubadour)

+Literary Stands and Human Models

+Literary and Critic Schools of Thought in the light of Comparative Literature

+- Meaning of Literary School of Thought and its types in the light of Comparative Literature - Classical School of Thought (A comparative study) - Romantic School of Thought (A comparative study) - Realistic and Symbolic School of Thought (A comparative study)

-Islamic Culture in the Comedy of Dante Influence of Islamic Culture in the Comedy of Dante.
+Islamic Culture in the Comedy of Dante

+Influence of Islamic Culture in the Comedy of Dante.
 Continued.

-The meaning of Play, Its Origin and development Fable Tales and Legends Influence of Kalilah Wa Dimnah on the Tales of Lafontaine Influence and Impact between Arabic and European Stories
+The meaning of Play, Its Origin and development

+Fable Tales and Legends

+Influence of Kalilah Wa Dimnah on the Tales of Lafontaine

+Influence and Impact between Arabic and European Stories

 Course Title Studies of Comparative Religion

-Course LLM 32353, LTM 32363
+Course Code LLM 32353, LTM 32363

-Code

-Course The course aims at:

-Objectives 1- instruct the learners of basic information

-about five major religions

-- 2- develop communal harmony by explaining the common dividers among religion - 3- make the students know the method of comparison and its style among religions by treating some important issues
+Course Objectives The course aims at: 1- instruct the learners of basic information about five major religions 2- develop communal harmony by explaining the common dividers among religion 3- make the students know the method of comparison and its style among religions by treating some important issues

+Contents Covered

 Introduction to the study of comparative religions

-- Advantages of this subject and its importance
+Advantages of this subject and its importance

-- methods of comparison among religions
+methods of comparison among religions

-- Divisions of religions

-- Religiousness and Atheism in the world
+- Divisions of religions - Religiousness and Atheism in the world